 Feast of Trumpets – Yom Teruah (Rosh Hashanah)

 Feast of Tabernacles – Sukkot

-There are four Spring moedim and three Fall moedim, but there’s a large difference in observance for believers — the Spring moedim (Passover, Unleavened Bread, First Fruits, and Pentecost) have been fulfilled in the life of Yeshua.
+There’s a large difference in how believers observe the Spring moedim (Passover, Unleavened Bread, First Fruits, and Pentecost).
+These holidays have been fulfilled in the life of Yeshua (Jesus).

-First Fruits was fulfilled in Yeshua’s resurrection from the grave.
-First Fruits deals with offering God the first of the produce.
-1 Corinthians 15:20 says it perfectly, “But Christ has indeed been raised from the dead, the firstfruits of those who have fallen asleep.”
+Yeshua’s resurrection from the grave fulfilled the holiday of First Fruits.
+This holiday deals with offering God the first of the produce.
+1 Corinthians 15:20 says it perfectly: “But Christ has indeed been raised from the dead, the firstfruits of those who have fallen asleep.”

-To the people of Israel, the moedim are important — really important.
+To the people of Israel, the moedim are important.
 They are commanded by God and are times of celebration and remembering.
 They have distinct fulfillment in Yeshua.
 The Spring moedim have been fulfilled, and the Fall festivals will be fulfilled upon Christ’s return.

 The intricacy of each moedim functions as a sign to us today that they are truly appointed times.
 They unveil the story of salvation, even for the Gentiles and they connect to many major events in history.
 The moedim even play a part in the personal life of Yeshua on earth.

 This is why they are not only a part of the Jewish calendar.
 But they are in the calendar of God.